keelymeyers/364final/README.md

 * Once logged in, there will be a form to search movie titles.
 Enter a movie title to search the API.
     * For example, search "Black Panther" in the search box.
     * You should see a message alerting you that the movie has been added to searched movies, or a message saying that the movie could not be found
+    * If the API request returns a result, the movie title & release date will be saved to the Movie model, and the names of the top actors will be saved in the Actor model, with a many:many relationship between the two.
-* Once a movie has been searched for, you can click "See all movies" to see a list of all searched movies, or "See all actors" to see all the actors who star in movies you have searched for
+* Once a movie has been searched for, you can click "See all movies" to see a list of all searched movies, or "See all actors" to see all the actors who star in movies you have searched for.
+Each view function will query their respective database.
 * You can then click "Create a personal movie collection", where you will be prompted to choose a name for a movie collection, such as "Movies to Watch", and then select movies to add.
+The collection will then be saved to the PersonalMovieCollection model.
 * After creating a collection, you can click "See all collections", where a list will appear of all of your user-specific collections, alongside Update and Delete buttons.
 You can either click on the collection name to see movies in the collection, or click either the Delete or Update button.
 The Delete button will delete your collection, and the Update button will allow you to change the name of your collection.
+Each feature will either update or delete data in the PersonalMovieCollection model.

 ## Routes in this Application

+* `/login` -> `login.html`
+* `/logout` -> Logs out current user and redirects to the homepage ('/') (login restricted)
+* `/register` -> `register.html`
+* `/` -> `base.html`
+* `/actors` -> `all_actors.html` (login restricted)
+* `/movies` -> `all_movies.html` (login restricted)
+* `/create_movie_collection` -> `create_collection.html` (login restricted)
+* `/collections` -> `collections.html` (login restricted)
+* `/collection/<id_num>` -> `collection.html` (login restricted)
+* `/delete/<collection>` -> Deletes a collection and redirects to collections page (login restricted)
+* `/update/<collection>` -> `update_collection.html` (login restricted)

 ## Code Requirements